Malabar District: 1951–52 Indian general election

 In the first election to the Lok Sabha conducted under the provisions of the Indian Constitution after Independence, Malabar district had five constituencies, Kannur, Thalassery, Kozhikode, Malappuram and Ponnani.

 1952 Madras Legislative Assembly election

 25 State Legislative Assembly constituencies were allotted from the Malabar District to the First Assembly of Madras State.
 4 of them were dual-member constituencies.
 The total number of seats in the district was 29 (including dual member constituencies).

 Malabar Cuisine

 The Malabar cuisine depicts it culture and heritage.
 It is famous for Malabar biriyani.
-The city of Kozhikode is also famous for Haluva called as Sweet Meat by Europeans due to the texture of the sweet.
+The city of Calicut is also famous for Haluva called as Sweet Meat by Europeans due to the texture of the sweet.
 Kozhikode has a main road in the town named Mittai Theruvu (Sweet Meat Street, or S.M.
 Street for short).
 It derived this name from the numerous Halwa stores which used to dot the street.